 Measure the width and depth of the baking rack your stone will sit on in your oven or grill.
 Subtract 2 inches from each measurement to allow for a 1" gap on all sides for proper airflow.
 Any stone this size or smaller will work.
 Click here for more information on how to determine the proper size stone.

 From the Home Use shopping page, select “Click Here to Customize the Size of your Rectangular Shaped Stone.”
 Then select a rectangular baking stone that is the next larger size than your required size and enter your desired dimensions (to the nearest 1⁄8th inch).
 There is a $15 fee per stone for trimming a standard size to your requirements.
 This additional fee is reflected in the price shown.
 If your desired size is greater than the largest baking stone listed on the order page, click here to Request a Quote.

 The same formula composition is used for all baking stones.
 The FibraMent Baking Stone for the barbecue grill includes a separate metal pan flame diverter that protects the stone when used over an open flame.
 The FibraMent Baking Stone can be removed from the flame diverter for use in the home oven.
 (Note: since the metal used for the flame diverter has the same heat transfer properties as the baking stone, you may choose to leave the baking stone in the flame diverter when baking in a standard oven.)

-You may notice an odor during the pre-drying process.
-The degree of the odor is subjective and occurs only once when the baking stone is being pre-dried before its initial use.
+You may notice an odor during your initial use.
+The degree of the odor is subjective and occurs only once when the baking stone is heated during this first use.
 The odor is easily eliminated by using your oven's exhaust fan.